 - The child’s welfare and education.

 The report will also assess the potential impact of the adoption on the child and both birth parents.
-The report requires the Authority to recommend to the court whether it believes that adoption is in the best interest of the child.
+The report requires the Council to recommend to the court whether it believes that adoption is in the best interest of the child.